 Despite its age, C remains an important language that is widely used by developers all over the world.
 Most common uses of C programming language include system programming, embedded systems, and software development.

 What is the use of Java programming language?

 Java is a versatile and powerful programming language that can be used for a wide range of applications.
 Java is the most popular language for developing Android apps, and is also widely used in web development, scientific computing, and big data.

 In addition, Java is free and open source, meaning that anyone can use and modify the code.
-One of the main reasons for its popularity is that Java is relatively easy to learn.
+One of the main reasons for its being among the most popular and the most useful coding languages is that Java is relatively easy to learn.

 Programming languages are important because they provide the foundation necessary for computer programs that make our modern world possible.